-I test each memory card inside the Canon 6D II to see how it actually performs.
-Real world performance.
-The numbers and speeds on the cards mean nothing, so this is why I do this.
+I test each memory card inside the Canon 6D II to see how they actually perform – real-world performance since speeds written on the cards are never accurate.

 USB3.0 speeds are done with Crystal Disk in windows 10.